 Before graduatio from medical school, about 40 percent of our student body prior obtain additional degrees, e.g. an MBA or MPH, or take time to gain additional research experience.

-Selection of each class is based on several factors including academics, involvement in research, clinical exposure, community service, and extracurricular activities.
+Selection of each medical school class is based on several factors, including academics, involvement in research, clinical exposure, community service and extracurricular activities.
 Leadership and personal qualities, as determined by interviews and letters of recommendation, are also important selection factors.

 Each class is carefully chosen to have a diverse group of students with a broad range of experiences and backgrounds so as to enhance the learning experience of the class.